Quick Answer

 - The committee can require the deal team to redo or extend analyses before approving the opinion

-Think of it this way: the fairness committee is the bank's internal quality-control gate.
+Think of it this way: when the firm's procedures call for a committee on a transaction, the fairness committee acts as the bank's internal quality-control gate.
 The deal team builds the analysis, the committee reviews it with at least some uninvolved senior reviewers in the room, and only after committee sign-off does the opinion go to the client's board.
 The non-deal-team requirement exists because the deal team has an obvious incentive to support the deal closing (success fees, league-table credit).
 A balanced review puts at least one set of eyes on the work without that incentive.

 After the fairness committee approves the opinion, the banker presents the analysis and the opinion to the client.
 The presentation flow depends on the deal pattern.